 Repeated alcohol or drug use can create emotional, psychological and physical associations tied to substance use.
 Part of the recovery process involves creating new associations and forming new goals and behaviors.
 But these changes take time.
-While a person is in the early stages of forming new habits and associations, relapses may happen.
+While a person is in the early stages of forming new habits and associations, recurrences of use or returns to use may happen.
+These are more commonly known as relapses.
 Viewing relapse as a learning opportunity instead of failure or setback can help an individual in developing alternative and healthier coping mechanisms.

 While an individual may experience the positive benefits of reducing or eliminating substances, it’s common for forward motion to be interrupted by a temporary or large-scale relapse.
 There are several factors that can precipitate a return to substance use.
 Some of those triggers include

 - A return to areas or places formerly associated with substance use

 - Stressful living circumstances such as housing instability, personal or professional setbacks, or societal pressures